 With the installation of the Tekla Structures link to Grasshopper, you’ll have access to some sample scripts (those containing the input parameters and rules) in Tekla Warehouse.
 You can use these as a guide for the types of scripts you might create when trying out Grasshopper.

-Once you get started, it’s important to know that algorithmic enabled parametric modelling or parametric design requires organisation.
-You’ll need to create notes and keep your script of parameters organised and well documented so that you or any other project stakeholder will understand it a week or month later.
+Once you get started, it’s important to know that algorithmic enabled parametric modeling or parametric design requires organization.
+You’ll need to create notes and keep your script of parameters organized and well documented so that you or any other project stakeholder will understand it a week or month later.

 Still looking for more?
-Watch our free webinar "Easy steps to more efficient bridge design workflow"
+Sign up for our free webinar "Easy steps to more efficient bridge design workflow"